 - (On-Line) Anapanasati Retreat: Contemplating Citta-Mind-Heart – January 22-29

 This retreat will emphasize the “third tetrad” of mindfulness with breathing, which contemplates the nature of citta (mind, heart, psyche) as it experiences the breathing and everything connected with breathing.
 We will also review the basics of breathing, posture, attitude, and context.
+The emphasis throughout will be contemplation of mind’s nature.
 Retreat details and registration information is here.
 Register here.

 - Dharma Zephyr Retreat at Galilee on Lake Tahoe – April 3-6 (residential)